 ● You can try to prevent spreading or catching a cold by doing things such as washing your hands, not sharing items, and by avoiding touching your nose and mouth too often

-● Colds can be spread before and after symptoms show, and can stay in the body for up to two weeks
+● Colds can be spread before and after symptoms show.
+They can then stay in the body for up to two weeks

 ● There are a few theories as to why colds are more common in winter, for instance people staying in enclosed spaces, and cold temperatures helping viruses to thrive